huguesalary/Magento-Varnish/README.md

  - At the moment, this extension **does not** allow caching of any part of the Magento admin area.
 Trying to define a caching policie for a `<block></block>` defined in the admin layout will failed and throw an exception.

+ - Finally, this extension is still in development and by no mean can it be considered stable.
+However, it is stable enough to be released and any help to make it better is welcome!
+Feel free to send pull requests, bug fixes and feature requests!

 TODO
 ====